laorent/MCT-CHAT/README.md

 - **Responsive UI**: A clean and modern user interface that works seamlessly across desktop, tablet, and mobile devices.
 - **Session Reset**: A "Clear Session" button to instantly reset the conversation.
 - **Secure**: API keys are securely managed on the server-side and are not exposed to the client.
+- **Access Control**: Optional password protection to secure your API usage.

 ## 🚀 Getting Started